 - ASUU can introduce you to over 600 student clubs and organizations.
 If you don’t see a club or group that fits your interest, we can show you how to start your own.

 The ASUU Legislative Branch consists of the Senate and Assembly.
-The Student Senate is composed of 17 Senators, one elected from each college to serve one-year terms.
+The Senate is composed of 18 Senators, one elected from each college to serve one-year terms.
 In addition to writing legislation that positively impacts student life at the University, Senators chair College Student Councils, student governing bodies for each individual college that advocate for the student experience within their college and appropriate funds for student travel.
-The Assembly is composed of 51 representatives elected from each college at the University, in proportion to the number of students enrolled in that college.
+The Assembly is composed of 36 representatives elected from each college at the University in proportion to the number of students enrolled in that college.
 Assembly Representatives work in conjunction with Senators on writing legislation for the general student body, and independently work to appropriate funds to the various student groups and organizations on campus for event planning, marketing materials, and other aspects of campus community-building.
 Find out more about Senate and Assembly.

 The ASUU Judicial Branch is comprised of the Supreme Court and the Attorney General.
 The Supreme Court consists of six Associate Justices and one Chief Justice, who are appointed for the duration of their time as students at the University.
-The Supreme Court has the power of constitutional review on any action taken by any and all members, groups and bodies of ASUU.
-The initiation of such action must be by a member of the ASUU.
-The Supreme Court holds the power to Subpoena, the power to Order, the power to Enjoin, the power to Compel by sanction or penalty, the power to render Findings, and; Subject to approval of the Assembly and the Student Senate, to propose Judicial Branch Bylaws and procedures.
+The Supreme Court has the power of constitutional review on any action taken by any and all members, groups, and bodies of ASUU.
+The initiation of such action must be by a member of ASUU.
+The Supreme Court holds the power to subpoena, the power to order, the power to enjoin, the power to compel by sanction on penalty, the power to render findings, and—subject to approval of the Assembly and Senate—to propose Judicial Branch Bylaws and procedures.
 The Attorney General is an elected position, serving a one-year term.
 The Attorney General acts as ASUU counsel and advises the legislative and executive bodies on compliance with the ASUU Constitution and Bylaws.
 Find out more about the Judicial Branch.